byamashiro/Research_Projects/README.md

 <details><summary>Completed Task List</summary>
 <p>

+- [x] OMNI Type III Radio Bursts (12/30/2017)
+  - [x] Implement the radio detection for a given frequency and duration limit (12/30/2017)
+   - [x] Integrate radio burst detection algorithm into OMNI script (11/22/2017)
+    - [x] Horizontal line for t3 threshold and vertical lines for start and end time of event (11/22/2017)
+    - [x] Plot lines/shaded area for corresponding radio burst (12/30/2017)
+    - [x] Set an intensity threshold as a static parameter in the preamble (11/22/2017)
+    - [x] Threshold must be low for backside events (i.e 20120723) (12/30/2017)
+    - [x] Include every detected radio burst in the given range (12/30/2017)

+- [x] GOES-13 xray flux (12/30/2017)
+  - [x] Add markers and tags to certain xray flux magnitudes (12/30/2017)
+  - [x] Add GOES-13 xray flux (9/6/2017)

+- [x] Create an projection of the Sun using cartopy/basemap/aitoff (12/30/2017)
+  - [x] Sun projection from -180 to 180, including the back side (12/30/2017)
+  - [x] Plot individual events on the Sun (12/30/2017)

 - [x] Corrected GOES proton flux (10/23/2017)
   - [x] Change all proton flux from new_full to new_avg data (10/18/2017)
   - [x] Add an 'if' statement to deal with an overlap of monthly data (i.e Jan. - Feb.)
 (10/23/2017)